 It searches for shorter paths first, thus making it an optimal and complete algorithm.
 An optimal algorithm will find the least cost outcome for a problem, while a complete algorithm finds all the possible outcomes of a problem.

-Another aspect that makes A* so powerful is the use of weighted graphs in its implementation.
+Another aspect that makes A* so powerful is its implementation of weighted graphs.
 A weighted graph uses numbers to represent the cost of taking each path or course of action.
 This means that the algorithms can take the path with the least cost, and find the best route in terms of distance and time.

 AAlgorithm_Fig1